 A single RWA or DeFi product taken apart: the structure, the yield source, the risks, and how an allocator would actually access it.

-The letter is free, and will remain free.
-The only ask in return is your email — so that when something genuinely worth your attention crosses the desk, I can put it in front of you directly.
+The letter is free, and it will stay free.
+The only ask in return is your email, so that when something worth your attention crosses the desk — a new structure, a mispriced risk, underutilized opportunities, a product an allocator could actually use — I can put it in front of you directly.

 Join the allocators already reading.